communisaas/voter-protocol/README.md

 **What's the value of someone reading your message?**

 Email headers like `Disposition-Notification-To` ask mail clients to send back read receipts/open events.
-These events are more reliable than what tracking pixels provide, and give the recepient a chance to give consent when sending a receipt.
+These events are more reliable than what tracking pixels provide, and give more explicit right-to-consent for sending a receipt.

 This smart contract operates on the [Stellar](https://stellar.org/) blockchain since it has reasonable transaction fees and is highly scalable across independent communities.